-- Students should wear a baby blue GPA polo shirt or GPA white collared shirt with their tie. - Students may wear their Gompers Prep sweater. - College sweaters or college shirts can be worn by Seniors only, once they have been accepted by the college of their choice. - Students must wear a uniform bottom. - Students may wear the "I Love GPA" shirt.
+- Students should wear a baby blue GPA polo shirt or GPA white collared shirt with their tie. - Students may wear their gray or blue Gompers Prep sweatshirt. - College sweaters or college shirts can be worn by seniors only, once they have been accepted by the college of their choice. - Students must wear a uniform bottom. - Students may wear the "I Love GPA" shirt.